Richmond-Based Metallic Epoxy Installers • Vancouver, BC

 What affects metallic epoxy flooring cost in Vancouver

-Metallic epoxy is priced based on preparation requirements and finish complexity, not just square footage.
-Two spaces can be identical in size but require very different prep depending on old coatings, moisture, cracks, and surface condition.
+Metallic epoxy pricing is based on prep requirements, finish complexity, and protective build, not just square footage.
+Two rooms can be the same size and still price very differently depending on slab condition and design goals.

 • Grinding scope and edge detailing